top of page

 Growing up in a rough North West London Council Estate, Moran uncovers intensely personal narratives...

-…dissecting fragilities of the human condition, she parallels
+…dissecting fragilities of the human condition,

-dark foundations by creating ‘a kind of beauty out of ugliness’.
+she creates ‘a kind of beauty out of ugliness’.

 bottom of page